Destinations, The U.K., Tips and Tricks

 The Southbank Christmas Market transforms its surroundings into a seasonal heaven, bringing so much warmth (and mulled wine!) to the cold and wintry nights.
 While it is not much different from other markets around London, this one is particularly special because of its views of the River Thames and the London Eye.

-Most of the time, Christmas activities focus on a lot on what you see rather than what you hear but visiting Trafalgar Square complete changes that by ringing in the festive season through lovely music.
-Even better is the fact that the carol groups sing to raise funds for charitable organisations!
-Besides, what’s the point of celebrating Christmas in London if you can’t give back to society in a small way?
+Most of the time, Christmas activities focus on a lot on what you see rather than what you hear but visiting Trafalgar Square completely changes that by ringing in the festive season through lovely music.
+What makes this even better is that the carol groups sing to raise funds for charitable organisations, so dropping a couple of pounds to support them gives back to the wider community!

 Admire The Lights